 That’s one of the reasons that academic advisors play such a critical role in the student journey.
-To get a better sense of what type of support your students need, here are 10 questions to ask them.
+To get a better sense of what type of support your students need, here are 10 questions to ask current college students.

 6. Career Services Support for Life After College

 What’s happening on your campus right now that’s preparing students for beginning their careers?

 This is an important question to ask yourself because today’s students are preparing for life after college more than any generation before them.
 They understand the importance of networking, learning applicable skills, and preparing for entering the workforce.